viega/hatrack/README.md

                 there is still a single write lock for all writers for when tables resize.

-5) **hihat1**   A mostly-wait free hash table, except when resizing, at which point most operations become lock-free instead.
+5) **hihat**    A mostly-wait free hash table, except when resizing, at which point most operations become lock-free instead.

+                There's also hihat-a, which is identical to hihat, except that it uses a slightly different strategy for migrating stores.

-6) **hihat64**  A version of hihat1 that doesn't require a 128-bit
-                compare-and-swap operation.
-Note that, on architectures
-		w/o this operation, hihat1 still works, but C implements the operation using fine-grained locking.
+6) **oldhat**   A mostly-wait free hash table that doesn't require a 128-bit compare-and-swap operation.
+Note that, on architectures w/o this operation, hihat1 still works, but C implements the operation using fine-grained locking.

 7) **ballcap**  Uses locks like newshat, but with consistent views, meaning that when you ask for a view (e.g., to